trantrungnghia414/my-profile/README.md

     - Sign up at [EmailJS](https://www.emailjs.com/)
     - Create an Email Service
     - Create an Email Template
-    - Copy your API keys to `.env` file
+    - Copy your API keys to `config.js` file

 4. Open `index.html` in your browser or use a live server